 Congress Playing Cards: Collector’s Guide

-Congress is a historic American playing card brand best known for its elegant back designs and long association with bridge and social card play.
-This collector’s guide explains the history of Congress playing cards, why the brand shifted to bridge size, how to choose between jumbo and traditional index, and how modern Congress decks at ClassicDecks are organized.
+This collector’s guide explains the history of Congress playing cards, why the brand became so closely tied to bridge, what collectors mean by Cel-U-Tone finish, how to choose between jumbo and traditional index, and how modern Congress decks at ClassicDecks are organized.

 Quick Links